Indo-Parthian kingdom

 The kingdom was founded in 19/20 when the governor of Drangiana (Sakastan) Gondophares declared independence from the Parthian Empire.
 He would later make expeditions to the east, conquering territory from the Indo-Scythians and Indo-Greeks, thus transforming his kingdom into an empire.
 The domains of the Indo-Parthians were greatly reduced following the invasions of the Kushans in the second half of the 1st. century.
 They managed to retain control of Sakastan, until its conquest by the Sasanian Empire in c.
 224/5.
 In Baluchistan, the Paratarajas, a local Indo-Parthian dynasty, fell into the orbit of the Sasanian Empire circa 262 CE.

 The Indo-Parthians are noted for the construction of the Buddhist monastery Takht-i-Bahi (UNESCO World Heritage Site) in Mardan, Pakistan.

+Name

+The name "Indo-Parthian" is a name given by modern scholars to a royal dynasty with loose kinship to each other.
+The dynasty was also called Pahlavas in Puranic and Mahabharata texts.